Check out these 10 exotic pets and find out where in the country you can own them.

 They can grow to be up to two feet long, so you’ll need ample space for them to live in your home.
 Although they do love to be held and handled, you’ll still want to wash your hands thoroughly afterward.

-Bearded dragons are legal to own in the United States, but in order to get one, you must obtain a license first.
+Bearded dragons are legal to own in the United States, and sold in most pet stores.

-Although not always an ideal pet for everyone, the serval is an incredibly beautiful exotic cat that comes from the African continent.
+Although not always an ideal pet for everyone, the serval is an incredibly beautiful exotic cat that comes from Africa.
 Owning a serval requires a different mindset than owning a domestic cat.

 Servals aren’t typically aggressive, but they can be difficult to own as they are still considered “wild.”
 These beautiful animals can be very affectionate, but they have survival instincts that you may not be able to train.
 Regardless, they can make great companions!